MattLindeman/MattLindeman.github.io/_posts/2023-10-12-second-post.md

 # NcaahoopR

 My favorite package to use in R for college basketball data is called [ncaahoopR](https://github.com/lbenz730/ncaahoopR).
-I've provided a link to the GitHub for the package for anyone interested in learning all the package has to offer.
+I've provided a link to the GitHub page for the package for anyone interested in learning all the package has to offer.
 For starters, downloading the package in R takes installing it from GitHub with this code:

 ```
 # install.packages("devtools")